A Weekend in Belgrade

 From our room on the top floor of the hotel, we could feel the buzz from the city below.
 A street musician played John Mayer’s Slow Dancing in a Burning Room on repeat, so many times I heard it in my sleep.

-The room had a big window but only half of it was covered by curtains.
-The other half was broken.
-I reported it at the front desk but the hotel was fully booked and they could not move us to another room until the following day.
+The room had a big window, but only half of it was covered by curtains, and the other half was broken.
+I reported it at the front desk, but the hotel was fully booked, and they could not move us to another room until the following day.

 Day 1

-On the first morning in Belgrade, we craved the comfort of something familiar and we went straight to Starbucks for a coffee and breakfast.
+On our first morning in Belgrade, we craved the comfort of something familiar, so we went straight to Starbucks for a coffee and breakfast.

-At the neighboring shopping center, we found a grocery store and picked up a few things.
-We sourced a new USB/lightning cord in a tech shop, so we could charge all of our devices again.
+We found a grocery store at the neighboring shopping center and picked up a few things.
+We sourced a new USB/lightning cord in a tech shop so that we could charge all of our devices again.

 Republic Square and the statue of Prince Michael.
 The Starting point of our Belgrade walking tour.